Supporting crisis-affected communities and strengthening personal resilience

 - Strong collaborations with trusted and like-minded organizations on the field, which enables a more efficient, process-oriented response.

-- Bespoke advocacy to change the system in the humanitarian landscape, pushing for increase preparedness, mental health and PSS support to become mainstream practices.
+- Bespoke advocacy to change the system in the humanitarian landscape, pushing for increase preparedness, mental health and psychosocial support (MHPSS) to become mainstream practices.

 Crises supported